Better outbound starts with better books

 -

 Dynamic book management is designed for new business inside sales teams.
-Because reps work with a dynamic list of accounts, dynamic books is not a good choice for highly relationship-driven sales or situations where geography matters a lot (such as field sales).
+Because reps work with a dynamic list of accounts, dynamic books is not a good choice for highly relationship-driven sales (like enterprise teams) or situations where geography matters a lot (such as field sales).
 This means it’s not a great choice for account management functions that are designed to build long-term relationships.

 -